circuitnederland/registrationform/cyclos_configuration/DEPLOYMENT.md

 	- Go to Systeem > [Gebruikers configuratie] Groepen > 'Administrateurs - Financieel'.
 At the Permissies tab:
 	[Gebruikerbeheer] 'Uitvoeren operaties (op gebruikers)': add 'Incassomachtiging Beheer'.

+## Deployment Tasks for next release

+### Profile fields

+1. Remove the required property for the Date of Birth user profile field:
+- Go to System > [User configuration] 'Profile fields': 'Geboortedatum' and uncheck the 'Required' property.

 ## Deployment Tasks for release 1.4.5

 ### Scripts